SAIF: Sparse Adversarial and Imperceptible Attack Framework: Method

 \section{Method}

 Our goal is to calculate an adversarial attack that has low magnitude and high sparsity simultaneously.
-Formally, the perturbations should have low $\ell_0$-norm and low $\ell_{\infty}$-norm to satisfy sparse and magnitude constraints, respectively.
+Formally, the perturbations should have low $\ell_0$-norm and low $\ell_{\infty}$-norm to satisfy the sparsity and magnitude requirements, respectively.
 Moreover, the (untargeted) attack should maximize classification loss for the true class.

 To implement such an attack, we define a sparsity-constrained mask $\mathbf{s}$ to preserve pixels of an additive adversarial perturbation $\mathbf{p}$.
 We also impose an $\ell_{\infty}$ constraint on the magnitude of $\mathbf{p}$.
-Decoupling the attack into a sparse mask and perturbation additionally allows for interpreting the attack as a saliency map.
+Decoupling the attack into a sparse mask and perturbation also allows visualizing the vulnerable pixels of the image.

 \paragraph{Untargeted Attack.} Given $f(\mathbf{x})=c$, we define our untargeted objective function $D(\mathbf{s, p})_{adv}$ as